2012 NASCAR K&N Pro Series East

 Kyle Larson, the 2012 K&N Pro Series East champion.

 Corey LaJoie finished second behind Larson in the championship by 14 points.

 Brett Moffitt finished third in the championship.

 The 2012 NASCAR K&N Pro Series East was the 26th season of the K&N Pro Series East.
 It began with the Widow Wax 125 presented by SealWrap Repair Tape at Bristol Motor Speedway on March 17, and ended with the Classic 3 Championship at Rockingham Speedway on November 3.
 Max Gresham entered the season as the defending Drivers' Champion.

 Kyle Larson won the championship after earning 2 victories during the season, along with 8 top fives and 12 top tens.
 Larson finished just 14 points ahead of his closest rival in the points standings, Corey LaJoie.
 LaJoie finished with 5 victories on the season, along with 10 top fives and 10 top tens.
 Third place in the championship went to Brett Moffitt, who took two victories on the season.
-Nelson Piquet Jr., Darrell Wallace Jr., Chase Elliott, Cale Conley, and Tyler Reddick each collected a victory.
+Nelson Piquet Jr., Bubba Wallace, Chase Elliott, Cale Conley, and Tyler Reddick each collected a victory.